ijortengab/bash/functions/code-generator-parse-options/dev/DOCUMENTATION.md

 ```

 Use global variable `INCREMENT`, if you wants to set integer that increasing if
-the optios is set more than one.
+the options is set more than one.
 Example:

 ```
 INCREMENT=(